-Key North Dorset Issue - Tackling the Causes and Effects of an Increasing Generational Imbalance
+Tackling the Causes and Effects of an Increasing Generational Imbalance

-- 5.19 The Dorset SCS recognises that the county's older population is growing (as a result of an ageing population and in-migration) and the younger population shrinks (as a result of lower birth rates and outmigration due to low wages and high house prices).
-Whilst this scenario is relevant to North Dorset, these population trends are less pronounced than in most other parts of the rural county. - 5.20 The main reasons for this are the relatively high rate and type of growth in North Dorset in recent years.
-Between 1999 and 2009, the District's population increased by 6.5%.15 with a high proportion of family homes, which have attracted younger people to the area.
-Other contributory factors (which increase the proportion of young people and mask the generational imbalance to a certain extent) are the presence of several large boarding schools and Blandford Camp, a large armed forces base, where many young people receive training. - 5.21 Despite these factors North Dorset's adult working age population is proportionately smaller than England and Wales' and its retirement age population is proportionately larger, as set out in Figure 5.1 below.
+- 3.48 The Dorset SCS recognises that the county's older population is growing (as a result of an ageing population and in-migration) and the younger population shrinks (as a result of lower birth rates and out-migration due to low wages and high house prices).
+Whilst this scenario is relevant to North Dorset, these population trends are less pronounced than in most other parts of the rural county. - 3.49 The main reasons for this are the relatively high rate and type of growth in North Dorset in recent years.
+In the last 10 years the District's population has grown by 10.8% with a high proportion of family homes, which have attracted younger people to the area.
+Other contributory factors (which increase the proportion of young people and mask the generational imbalance to a certain extent) are the presence of several large boarding schools and Blandford Camp, a large armed forces base, where many young people receive training. - 3.50 Despite these factors North Dorset's adult working age population is proportionately smaller than England and Wales' and its retirement age population is proportionately larger, as set out in Figure 3.1 below.